PavlinPenev/SoftUni-Web/Store-Ge.Web/README.md

     </pre>
     <img height="350em" src="https://i.ibb.co/z5CDLNC/register-page-form.jpg"></img>
     <pre>
-      When the user logs as admin he's redirected to the store dashboard page.
+      When you log as admin you're being redirected to the store dashboard page.
       At first glance he sees:
         1. All orders button leading to a page containing a table with all the orders for all stores.
         2. Home button which leads to this page when the user is on the other pages.